-SFMTA reported that the project EAC is revised to increase by approximately \$40 million, from \$1.891 billion to \$1.931 billion.
+SFMTA reported that the project EAC has been revised to increase by approximately \$40 million, from \$1.891 billion to \$1.931 billion.
 On January 13, 2022, as part of the SFMTA Board authorization, CMod 143 (also known as Omnibus No. 3) in the amount of \$27.9 million was approved to compensate contractors and their subcontractors for directs costs and the delay impacts of the additional work performed under change orders.

-The below chart provided by SFMTA shows the increase to the current EAC by SCC:
+The table below, provided by SFMTA in April 2022, shows the increase to the current EAC by SCC: